 Thanks to multiple streaming options, you have a wide array of ways to watch these NFL games.
 We've got everything you need to stream this NFL season from a phone, laptop, set-top box or anything in-between.
-And, to get ready for the big game, be sure to check out our cord-cutter's guide to Super Bowl 2022.
+And if you only want local games on your phone, well, NFL Plus may be of interest.

 The methods for watching NFL games change often as the league signs new contracts and streaming services change their policies, so we're always updating this guide with the latest broadcast info, as well as the current week's schedule.